UjwalAkula/ETA_Prediction_System/README.md

 | Random Forest     | 0.79     |
 | XGBoost           | 0.78     |

-**Linear Regression** was chosen due to its strong performance, simplicity, and interpretability.
+Linear Regression was selected for its balance of performance, simplicity, and interpretability.

 ---

-## 🧱 Tech Stack
+## Tech Stack

 ### Backend

 * FastAPI
 * scikit-learn
-* Pandas / NumPy
+* Pandas, NumPy
 * Joblib
 * Docker
 * Render